 I am pleased to announce that I am working at TYLin as Rail and Transit Sector BIM and Digital Delivery Manager.
-I am so excited to be able to promote the Digital Integration Revolution forward.
+I am excited to be able to drive the Digital Integration Revolution forward.
 Everybody up!

 Once you start to analyze everything looking for systematic opportunity, including